steemit/smt-whitepaper/smt-manual/manual.md

 - Rewards.
 A special destination representing the tokens posting / voting rewards.
 - Vesting.
 A special destination representing the tokens backing vested tokens.
 - Market Maker.
-A special destination to pre-seed the market maker with tokens.
+A special destination to seed the market maker with tokens.
 #### Event sequences

 Traditionally blockchains compute inflation on a per-block basis, as block